microsoft/VoTT/README.md

 ![alt text](docs/images/export-labels.png "Export Labels")

-## Keyboard Shortcuts
+### Keyboard Shortcuts

 VoTT allows a number of keyboard shortcuts to make it easier to keep one hand on the mouse while tagging.
 It allows most common shortcuts:

 * Ctrl+C - copy
 * Ctrl+X - cut
 * Ctrl+V - paste
 * Ctrl+A - select all
 * Ctrl+Z - undo
 * Ctrl+Shift+Z - redo

 The editor page assigns hotkeys of 1 through 0 to the first ten tags.
 These can be reordered by dragging tags in the footer.
+One can also lock a tag by combining `Ctrl` and the tag hotkey, ie. `Ctrl+2` would lock tag #2.

 In addition, the editor page has some special shortcuts to select tagging tools:

 * V - Pointer/Select
 * R - Draw Rectangle